denoland/manual/tools/init.md

-Users coming from other ecosystems are often not used to this simplicity - they often look for a tool to scaffold out a basic project structure to get them started on the right path.
-In this release we have added a deno init subcommand that scaffolds a basic Deno project.
+Users coming from other ecosystems are often not used to this simplicity - they often look for a tool to scaffold out a basic project structure to get them started on the right path. `deno init` subcommand scaffolds a basic Deno project.

 ```sh
 $ deno init